marcuspainter/VecLab/README.md

 ```
 ### Complex Arrays

-A complex array now has its own struct type, `ComplexDouble`.
+A complex array now has its own struct type, `Complex`.
 It follows the Collection protocol and is not a true
-Swift array of `[ComplexDouble]`.
+Swift array of `[Complex]`.
 Internally, the real and imaginary arrays are maintained for compatibility
 use with vDSP vector functions which use the `DSPDoubleSplitComplex` type.

-The collection can be indexed that returns a `ComplexDouble`.
+The collection can be indexed that returns a `Complex`.

 ```swift
 let realArray = [1.0, 2.0, 3.0, 4.0]